juchong/juanjchong.com/docs/hassio-raspbian-log2ram.md

 1. Select the first option (Change User Password) and set a new password.
 2. Select the fourth option (Localisation Options) and select `Change Time Zone`.
 Home Assistant needs to know your current time zone so that logs and other things behind-the-scenes work correctly.
 3. Feel free to adjust other settings as necessary.
-Once you're finished, select `Finish` and allow the Pi to reboot.
+Once finished, select `Finish` and allow the Pi to reboot.

 Once the Pi reboots, enter the following command to update the OS.